cloudsolver/aws-saa/atoms/Route 53.md

 	- You can use localization and i18n for users by routing with this policy. #usecase
 - Multi-Value Answer Routing Policy
 	- Route 53 returns multiple values for the request at random and based on health.
-	- Ability to return multiple health-checkable IP addresses is a way to use DNS to improve availability and load balancing. #availability #performant #reliable
+	- Ability to return multiple health-checkable IP addresses is a way to use DNS to improve availability and load balancing. #resilient #performant #resilient
 - Geo-proximity Routing Policy
 	- By using Route 53 `traffic flow` it routes to resources closest to the request.
 Shift requests from one location to another.
 ## References